solarslurpi/GrowBuddies/docs/mistbuddy.md

 :::
 Happy Bubbles to You!

-# Miha
+# MistBuddy
-Miha has a whale of a good time maintaining a grow tent's ideal [vpd level](https://www.canr.msu.edu/floriculture/uploads/files/Water%20VPD.pdf).
+MistBuddy has a whale of a good time maintaining a grow tent's ideal [vpd level](https://www.canr.msu.edu/floriculture/uploads/files/Water%20VPD.pdf).
 The ideal vpd levels come from [the vpd chart](vpd_chart).
-When Miha figures out the vpd is too high, she excitedly spouts out mist through her airhole for **just** the right amount of time.
-Miha's brain consists of a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
+When MistBuddy figures out the vpd is too high, she excitedly spouts out mist through her airhole for **just** the right amount of time.
+MistBuddy's brain consists of a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
 [Gus](gus.md) runs this code.

-Miha consists of:
+MistBuddy consists of:
 - It's body.
-Miha's body is a DIY humidifier optimized for the growBuddy environment.
+MistBuddy's body is a DIY humidifier optimized for the growBuddy environment.
 - A [Systemd service](https://wiki.archlinux.org/title/Systemd#Basic_systemctl_usage) on a Raspberry Pi running the GrowBuddy service.
-    - code: [Miha_code]

 ## Resources
 I found these resources helpful in my learnings.